-For the year ended December 31, 2005 and the nine months ended September 30, 2006, we generated pro forma net income (loss) of approximately \$(6.6) million and \$0.5 million, respectively, pro forma operating margin of \$81.2 million and \$67.8 million, respectively, and had 162.5 MMcf/d and 168.2 MMcf/d of gathering throughput, respectively.
+For the year ended December 31, 2005 and the nine months ended September 30, 2006, we generated pro forma net income (loss) of approximately \$(6.6) million and \$0.5 million, respectively, pro forma operating margin of \$81.2 million and \$67.8 million, respectively, and had 162.5 million cubic feet of natural gas per day, or MMcf/d, and 168.2 MMcf/d of gathering throughput, respectively.
 For the year ended December 31, 2005 and the nine months ended September 30, 2006, we generated approximately \$72.8 million and \$62.7 million of pro forma income before interest, income taxes, depreciation and amortization, or EBITDA, respectively.
-For an explanation of EBITDA and operating margin and a reconciliation of EBITDA and operating margin to their most directly comparable financial measures calculated and presented in accordance with generally accepted accounting principles, or GAAP, please see "- Summary Historical and Pro Forma Financial and Operating Data - Non-GAAP Financial Measures."
+For an explanation of EBITDA and operating margin and a reconciliation of EBITDA and operating margin to their most directly comparable financial measures calculated and presented in accordance with generally accepted accounting principles, or GAAP, please see "- Non-GAAP Financial Measures."